SpeedStriker243/searchless/README.md

 Hard to track someone when your main purpose is to be useless, anyway...

 ## Why use it if it's so useless?
 For fun.
-I also added links to DuckDuckGo, Searx and Qwant as well, which all take the search query you tried to look for and *actually* search for it.
+I also added links to DuckDuckGo, searX and Startpage as well, which all take the search query you tried to look for and *actually* search for it.
 So, y'know, it's not THAT useless.